FAQs for Hospitals

 We are established for cancer patients and have an obligation to offer services as we advertise.
 However, we understand that not every facility houses oncology separate from other units and we cannot single out only those patients with cancer.
 In those instances, yes, we can provide the event for patients housed with oncology.
 However, providing for entire pediatric hospitals can strain our resources.
 Depending on the chapter’s growth, it can be something to work towards and can be considered in the future.

 We do not allow gender-specific programs.

 No problem.
-We have the Heroes program as an alternative to the Queen for a Day program.
+We have Hero for a Day as an alternative to the Queen for a Day program.
 We can plan these two programs simultaneously or separately.
 Also, as the local chapter develops a relationship with you and the facility, we can work together to create additional 'for a day' themes that suite the community.